mrakgr/Trading-Journal/journal_2025.md

 I'll take a step back.

-My goal should be to trade only 12 times a year, once per month.
+My goal should be to trade only 12 days a year, once per month.

 I had other rules, true, but they aren't worth the price of unbalancing me.
 To win at trading, I only needed to determine the correct step sizes and that's it.